The Ishango Bone: Evidence for Intentional Arithmetic Design in the Upper Palaeolithic?: Analysis of Numerical Arrangements in Columns G and D

+When all integers from 9 to 21 are laid out (prime numbers: 11, 13, 17, 19; odd numbers: 9, 15, 21; even numbers: 10, 12, 14, 16, 18, 20), as shown in Figure 3, it becomes apparent that Columns G and D contain every possible prime number in that range.
+However, none of the even numbers were used, but every odd number in that range, except 15, which represents both the median and the arithmetic mean of this set of numbers that are present in Columns G and D (9 + 11 + 13 + 17 + 19 + 21 = 90; 90 ÷ 6 = 15), as shown in Figure 4.
+The arithmetic mean of all numbers used in Column G and D is 15 and remains 15, even if 11 and 19 were counted twice.

-A closer review suggests that these groupings in Columns G and D can be interpreted as following a consistent numerical relationship.
-As shown in Figure 3, it appears that both columns contain not only all prime and odd numbers between 9 and 21 but can also be arranged as a numerical progression with a constant difference of 2 (9 + 2 = 11 + 2 = 13 + 2 = 15 + 2 = 17 + 2 = 19 + 2 = 21). \\ When the two outer numbers are summed, they equal 30 (9 + 21), and the same applies to the middle pair (11 + 19) and the inner pair (13 + 17).
-All numbers and groupings in this sequence, aside from 15, appear in Columns G and D and can be read as forming groupings following this logic, with the middle grouping appearing twice, once in Column G and once in Column D. Notably, number 15, which is absent from Columns G and D, coincides with the arithmetic mean of the entire set of odd and prime numbers in this range (9 + 11 + 13 + 17 + 19 + 21 = 90; 90 ÷ 6 = 15).
+When all prime and odd numbers ranging from 9 to 21 are arranged in sequence, as shown in Figure 3, they follow a consistent arithmetic progression with a common difference of 2 (9 + 2 = 11 + 2 = 13 + 2 = 15 + 2 = 17 + 2 = 19 + 2 = 21). \\ Furthermore, when the two outer numbers are summed together, they equal 30 (9 + 21), and the same applies to the middle pair (11 + 19), as well as the inner pair (13 + 17).
+All numbers and groupings in this sequence, except 15, appear in Columns G and D, with the middle grouping of 11 and 19 appearing twice, once in each column.

+When applying this grouping rule to the entire set of numbers in Column G and D, as can be seen in Figure 5, it appears that each column not only consists of 4 numbers, but that they each include two distinct groupings that sum to 30.

-In summary, in Columns G and D, all prime and odd numbers between 9 and 21, except for the number 15, appear to be present, and each column sums independently to 60.
-Each column also contains two distinct groupings that sum to 30 each and can be interpreted as following a consistent numerical relationship, as shown in Figure 3.
-However, the groupings in Column D appear to deviate slightly from the dualistic arrangement suggested in this study.
+In summary, Columns G and D together comprise all prime and odd numbers between 9 and 21, with the sole exception of 15.
+Each column sums independently to 60 and subdivides into two groupings that each sum to 30.
+The groupings within Column D, however, do not align with the dualistic arrangement as cleanly as those in Column G, as the pairs appear to overlap, a deviation that is examined in the following section.

-\subsection{Aligning the symmetry in Column D}
+\subsection{Aligning the Symmetry in Column D}

+Both Columns G and D draw from the same set of prime and odd numbers, both sum independently to 60, and both divide into two internal groupings, each summing to 30.
+The convergence of these properties across two independent columns is difficult to attribute to chance.
+This study, therefore, proceeds on the working hypothesis of intentional mathematical design, a consistently dualistic structure of two columns, two sub-groupings per column, and symmetric complementary pairs throughout.